-Neuropathy, now commonly known as peripheral neuropathy, is a disorder of the peripheral nerves.
+Peripheral neuropathy, more commonly known as “neuropathy,” is a disorder of the peripheral nerves.

 The peripheral nervous system is the network of nerves outside the brain and spinal cord.
 Peripheral nerves manage three functions: sensory, autonomic, and motor functions.